 SUMMARY OF OHMSETT TEST OF ELECTROMAGNETIC REMEDIATION TECHNOLOGY – SEPTEMBER 30TH – OCTOBER 4TH,2019

 To date, Natural Science (NS), LLC has designed, engineered and manufactured NS1, the first prototype system for electromagnetically separating oil from water.
 Testing has verified that the principle involved in magnetic separation lends to an efficient and environmentally benign method for remediating oil spills on water.
-Multiple component tests were conducted at Natural Sciences’ facility in Big Rock, Illinois to measure and quantify the magnetic components.
-In addition, full-scale system tests were independently conducted at Ohmsett, the Oil Spill Research & Renewable Energy Test Facility in Leonardo, NJ.
-The main results of the independent test revealed a greater than 97% efficiency at separating oil from water—an unprecedented achievement.
+Multiple component tests were conducted at Natural Sciences’ facility in Big Rock, Illinois to measure and quantify the magnetic components and to separate oil from water in a wide range of viscosities (85 - 5000 cps).
+In addition, full-scale system tests were independently conducted with Calsol (3770 cP) at Ohmsett*, the Oil Spill Research & Renewable Energy Test Facility in Leonardo, NJ.
+The main results of the independent test revealed a greater than 97% efficiency at electromagnetically separating oil from water—an unprecedented achievement.

 NS1 in the lab at Big Rock, IL